ctjong/orion/Readme.md

 - **fields** - (Required) An object that contains a list of fields in the entity.
 Each entry in the object should be a mapping from a field name to a [field configuration](#field-configuration) object.
 Similar to entity name, the field name should also contain no space, and preferably be all lowercase to make it consistent with the names in the database system.
 - **allowedRoles** - (Required) An object that specify which user roles are allowed to do a certain operation.
 Each entry in the object should be a mapping from an operation name (create/read/update/delete) to an array of user roles.
 See [User Roles](#user-roles) for more info on what the user roles can be.
 - **getReadCondition** - (Optional) A function to be invoked at the beginning of each read (GET) operation.
 This function takes the user roles and user ID as arguments, and returns a condition string to be added to the database read query.
 This is useful if you need a more granular permission rule in addition to the **allowedRoles** list above.
 For examnple, if you want to allow read access only to members who are more than 20 years old, you can put the role "member" in the **allowedRoles** and add a **getReadCondition** function that returns condition "age>20".
 See [Condition Syntax](#condition-syntax) for more details on how to write the condition.
 - **isWriteAllowed** - (Optional) A function to be invoked at the beginning of each write (POST/PUT/DELETE) request.
-This function takes as arguments the action name, user roles, user ID, resource object from DB, and resource object from user, and it returns a boolean, whether or not to allow the request.
+This function takes as arguments the action name, user roles, user ID, record object from DB, and record object from user, and it returns a boolean, whether or not to allow the request.
 This is useful if you need a more granular permission check in addition to the **allowedRoles**.
 For example, if you want to allow update access only to members who live in Seattle, you can put "member" in the **allowedRoles** and add an **isWriteAllowed** function that returns true only if city == "Seattle".

 #### Field Configuration